superfly/docs/flyctl/cmd/flyctl_apps_restart.md

 ## Options

 ~~~
+      --force-stop           Performs a force stop against the target Machine. ( Machines only )
   -h, --help                 help for restart
+      --skip-health-checks   Restarts app without waiting for health checks. ( Machines only )
 ~~~

 ## Global Options